nshalon/DomCycle/README.md

     - avg_singleton: the total number of reads where one side maps to the cycle and the other side doesn't map anywhere after filtering out reads according to the mapping quality thresholds set
     - pval: given a null hypothesis of bottleneck = avg_external, the p-value associated with the associated statistics under D ~ binomial(n = # reads in sample, p = (avg_external) / (# reads in sample))
     - score: the bottleneck / avg_external
-3. cycle_cov_long: basepair resolution of coverage statistics for each cycle, where each row in the table represents a base in the cycle and the coverages follow the above definitions (but displayed separately for either cycle strand)
+3. cycle_covs_long: basepair resolution of coverage statistics for each cycle, where each row in the table represents a base in the cycle and the coverages follow the above definitions (but displayed separately for either cycle strand).
+You can remove this file to save disk space.
 4. cycles.fasta: a .fasta file of the dominant cycles after combining the contigs that compose each cycle

-Other files produced from mapping, graph building, cycle identification (dominant and otherwise) can be found in the "raw" subdirectory under the specified output directory.
+Other intermediate files produced during the run from mapping, graph building, cycle identification (dominant and otherwise) can be found in the folders "raw" and "dominant_cycles_pre" under the output directory.